 by Little Yellow Teapot (a tea steeping marvel and occasional contributing author)

 Your buddy and ever faithful to true tea teapot here!
 TOOOOT!
 Time for the next chapter in the ongoing saga of Doke tea garden, having recently supervised the infusing of the two latest samples: First Flush 2015 and Second Flush 2015 of their black tea.
-Continue reading The Saga Continues with a Certain Black Tea
+Continue reading The Doke Tea Saga Continues

 We often think (and bloggers like me write about) the challenges of steeping tea just right.
 But there are tough challenges behind the scenes, so to speak, and one of the most frightening is the tea garden fire.
 Continue reading Tough Challenges for Tea Growers and the Fire at Darjeeling Ambootia Tea Garden Factory